 Find out more about special consideration and special arrangements.

-Replacement exams are generally centrally managed and take place in Week 18, check our exam dates to confirm.
+Replacement exams for end-of-semester exams are centrally managed and generally take place in Week 18.
+Check our exam dates to confirm.
 We expect you to be available and prepared to sit your exam on any day during this period.
 If approved for a replacement exam, we will email you when your replacement exam timetable is available (Monday of Week 18).

 In some cases, your replacement exam will be run by your faculty or school and could occur outside the replacement exam period.
-This will happen for:
+This may happen for:

-Your faculty or school will email you to let you know the details of your replacement exam.
+Your faculty or school will email you details of your replacement exam.

 If illness or misadventure prevents you from attending the replacement exam, or affects your performance in the exam, you can apply for further special consideration.